M66B/FairEmail/FAQ.md

 Apps designed and targeting older Android versions might still be able to control the contents of notifications, but such apps cannot be updated anymore and recent Android versions will show a warning that such apps are outdated.

+Setting a light color before Android 8 is not supported and on Android 8 and later not possible.

 <br />

 <a name="faq22"></a>